liningyuan/spectrogram/README.md

 - Right-click and hold to play a square wave at the frequency corresponding to the mouse's Y-position.

 # comment
-With due respect, I disrespect either AudioWorklet or CORS for their joint inconveience.
+With due respect, I sincerely disrespect either AudioWorklet or CORS for their joint inconvenience.